 The key strands of the Maundy Thursday service are the words and actions of Christ during that final dinner with his friends.
 The bread and wine.
 The humble act of washing of another's feet.
 The reiteration of the injunction to love one another as Jesus loved his disciples; as he loved us.

-Many of those choruses, like this one, have no identified provenance.
+Like many of the short songs of praise from the 70s, this hymn has no identified provenance.
 We do not know who wrote the tune, and therefore we cannot ascribe copyright, and the works fall into the Public Domain.
 And so I can include it in the Hymnody Project and share this setting with you.

 Vouchers for free access to Lyric Videos are available to our supporters through our Patreon page.